 Inputs, Required: PTP instance reference, current state of the time synchronization configuration (i.e. whether the time synchronization configuration is active or not for the PTP ports of the PTP instance).

-Inputs, Optional: .
+Inputs, Optional: Time synchronization information as described in Table 5.2.27.2.5-1.

 Outputs, Required: Operation execution result indication.